13 Gong Styles

 Photo courtesy of One World Retreat

-Looking for a gong for meditation, sound healing or sound baths?
+Looking for the best gong for sound healing, or sound baths?
 You are in the right place.

 First let me say; there are nearly as many gong styles as there are cultures around the world that employ the gong in their traditions, meditations, customs, rituals and music.

-So, how do you find the best gong for meditation or sound therapy for your practice?
+So, how do you find the best gong for your practice?

-Here are 13 different styles of gongs all of which can be used as a gong for sound healing.
+Here are 13 different styles of gongs for sound healing.

 Chau gong (tam-tam)